 Identifying locations of large employment is important when prioritizing hazard mitigation strategies.
-Analyzing employment sectors within the County confirms Eagle River and Lac du Flambeau as the primary employment and service hubs in the County, however, many of the unincorporated "places" like Arbor Vitae and Phelps are also significant employment centers.
+Analyzing employment sectors within the County confirms Eagle River and Lac du Flambeau as the primary employment and service hubs in the County, however, many of the unincorporated "places" like Arbor Vitae are also significant employment centers.

 In addition to the seasonal swells in employment, the number of people working in a given locality fluctuates on a daily basis.
 The county is a net exporter of labor.
 In other words, the County has fewer local jobs than residents who work.
-Over 23 % of the County's workforce enters from other counties while about 28.7 % of working residents travel to work outside the county.
-It is difficult to predict the long-term effect of the recent downturn in the economy on the local employment picture.
+Over 42% of the County's workforce enters from other counties while about 53% of working residents travel to work outside the county.
+A visual representation of worker inflow and outflow in Vilas County can be found in Figure 1.